Home | About USIG | What's New | Events

 A. General Legal Forms

-UNMIK recognizes two NGO legal forms for domestic organizations: associations and foundations.
-Both forms may be established for any lawful public or mutual benefit purpose (Section 2.1, NGO Regulation).
+Kosovo recognizes two legal forms for domestic NGOs: associations and foundations.
+[2] Both forms may be established for any lawful public or mutual benefit purpose (Article 5, Law on Freedom of Association).

-An association is a membership organization established by at least three domestic or foreign legal or natural persons, at least one of whom is a resident of or situated in Kosovo (Section 2.2, NGO Regulation).
+An association is a membership organization established by at least three domestic or foreign legal or natural persons, at least one of whom has a residence or seat in Kosovo (Article 5(2), Law on Freedom of Association).

 A foundation is an organization without members that is established to manage properties and assets.
-A foundation may be created by one or more legal or natural persons, at least one of whom is a resident of or situated in Kosovo (Section 2.3, NGO Regulation).
-A foundation may also be established by a will, bequest, or legacy (Section 2.5, NGO Regulation).
+A foundation may be created by one or more legal or natural persons, at least one of whom has a residence or seat in Kosovo (Article 5(3), Law on Freedom of Association).
+A foundation may also be established by a will, bequest, or legacy (Article 6(2), Law on Freedom of Association).

-Foreign NGOs may conduct activities on the territory of Kosovo, provided that they register with UNMIK and substantially meet specified requirements (Section 3, NGO Regulation).
+Foreign NGOs may conduct activities in the territory of Kosovo, provided that they register with the Government of Kosovo and substantially meet specified requirements (Articles 9(8) and 4, Law on Freedom of Association).

-An NGO may apply to UNMIK for public benefit status, which if granted entitles the organization to certain tax benefits and subjects it to certain reporting requirements.
-An NGO organized and operated to undertake one or more of the following as its principal activity may apply for public benefit status: humanitarian assistance and relief, charity, education, health, culture, environmental conservation or protection, economic reconstruction and development, the promotion of human rights, the promotion of democratic practices and civil society, the promotion of gender equality, or any other activity that serves the public benefit (Section 10.1, NGO Regulation).
+An NGO may apply to the Government of Kosovo for “public beneficiary status,” which, if granted, entitles the organization to certain tax benefits and subjects it to certain reporting requirements (Article 17, Law on Freedom of Association).
+An NGO organized and operated to undertake one or more of the following as its principal activity may apply for public beneficiary status: humanitarian assistance and relief, support for persons with disabilities, charity, education, health, culture, environmental conservation or protection, economic reconstruction and development, the promotion of human rights, the promotion of democratic practices and civil society, the promotion of gender equality, or any other activity that serves the public beneficiary (Article 17(1), Law on Freedom of Association).

 IV.
 Specific Questions Regarding Local Law